-I am an Associate Professor of Spanish in the Department of English and Foreign Languages at Oakwood University, and I hold a PhD in Hispanic Languages and Literatures from the University of California, Santa Barbara.
+I am an Associate Professor of Spanish and Black Studies in the Department of Foreign Language Studies and the Black Studies Program at Providence College, and I hold a PhD in Hispanic Languages and Literatures from the University of California, Santa Barbara.

 My research interests include: